Nicene Creed: Filioque controversy

-In the late 6th century, some Latin-speaking churches added the word Filioque ("and the Son") to the description of the procession of the Holy Spirit, in what many Eastern Orthodox Christians have at a later stage argued is a violation of Canon VII of the Third Ecumenical Council, since the words were not included in the text by either the Council of Nicaea or that of Constantinople.
+In the late 6th century, some Latin-speaking churches added the word Filioque ("and the Son") to the description of the procession of the Holy Spirit, in what many Eastern Orthodox Christians have at a later stage argued is a violation of Canon VII of the Third Ecumenical Council, since the words were not included in the text by either the Council of Nicaea or the Council of Constantinople.
 This was incorporated into the liturgical practice of Rome in 1014.
 Filioque eventually became one of the leading causes for the East-West Schism in 1054, and the failures of the repeated union attempts.

 Views on the importance of this creed

 Nearly all Christian denominations, including Catholic, Orthodox, and most Protestant churches (e.g., Lutherans, Anglicans, Methodists, Continental Reformed, Presbyterians, Congregationalists and Baptists), regard the Nicene Creed as a foundational and authoritative statement of faith.
 Thus approximately 98.5% of the world's Christians are Nicene Christians, adhering to the Nicene Creed's Trinitarian and Christological doctrines.
 The remaining 1.5% include non-Trinitarian groups such as the LDS Church, Jehovah's Witnesses, Swedenborgians, etc. (see below).

 As mentioned above, there are a minority of Evangelical and non-denominational groups, such as some independent Churches of Christ, certain neo-charismatic congregations, or some fundamentalist churches, who view the Nicene Creed as a helpful summary of biblical truth but not authoritative, emphasizing that only the Bible is authoritative and rule of faith and practice.
-Furthermore, certain non-Trinitarian groups explicitly reject the Nicene Creed's Trinitarian doctrines: examples include the Church of the New Jerusalem, The Church of Jesus Christ of Latter-day Saints, and Jehovah's Witnesses, whose theologies are incompatible with the Creed's teachings on the Trinity and Christ's divinity.
+Furthermore, certain non-Trinitarian groups explicitly reject the Nicene Creed's Trinitarian doctrines: examples include the Church of the New Jerusalem and Jehovah's Witnesses, whose theologies are incompatible with the Creed's teachings on the Trinity and Christ's divinity.

 The view that the Nicene Creed can serve as a touchstone of genuine Christian faith is reflected in the name "symbol of faith", which was given to it in Greek and Latin, when in those languages the word "symbol" meant a "token for identification (by comparison with a counterpart)".
 In the Roman Rite Mass, the Latin text of the Niceno-Constantinopolitan Creed, with "Deum de Deo" (God from God) and "Filioque" (and from the Son), phrases absent in the original text, was previously the only form used for the "profession of faith".
 The Roman Missal now refers to it jointly with the Apostles' Creed as "the Symbol or Profession of Faith or Creed", describing the second as "the baptismal Symbol of the Roman Church, known as the Apostles' Creed".